Spoonbaker/csc468-project/report/main.typ

 development, testing, and deployment.
 This means that in dev, we can run the exact checks that would run in CI with `nix flake check`, before commiting or pushing.

+= Chapter 4
+Assessing the progress our team has made in developing Aggre-Gator, we have successfully implemented most of the technical requirements planned in Chapter 2, though some components are still in development.

+== Frontend Development
+As outlined in Chapter 2, we built a static site with client-side interactivity using TypeScript.
+We've implemented all the core pages needed for an RSS reader, including:

+- A home page that displays articles from all subscribed feeds
+- A feed management page that allows users to add, view, and delete feeds
+- An article detail page that displays the content of a selected article
+- A bookmarks page for saved articles

+== Backend Development
+The backend components are still in active development.
+While we have designed the REST API specification for communication between the frontend and database, the actual implementation of the backend-api service is still in progress.
+Our API specification includes endpoints for:

+- Managing user feed subscriptions
+- Retrieving feed information and articles
+- Handling bookmarks and read/unread states

+The feed fetcher service, which will periodically update subscribed feeds, is also under development.
+We've completed the design phase but have yet to fully implement the service.

 #{
   set par(justify: false)